-For the time period presented, RTDS data is only available for patients who received their radiotherapy in England.
-Therefore, for the majority of Welsh patients, receipt of radiotherapy is usually taken from the audit radiotherapy data item.
+At the time of analysis, RTDS data is only available for patients who received their radiotherapy in England.

-In general, treatment episodes were grouped into long-course, short-course and other, based on the number of attendances.
-The audit date of surgery was used to distinguish between radiotherapy only, pre-operative and post-operative treatment.
-RTDS data was used as the basis of the first definitive non-surgical treatment.
-If no RTDS data was available for a patient, information was updated from SACT data (see below) and, finally for Welsh patients, from the audit pre-operative treatment variable (capturing audit-only radiotherapy and chemotherapy patients).
+In general, treatment episodes for rectal cancer were grouped into long-course, short-course and other, based on the number of attendances.
+The audit date of surgery was used to distinguish between radiotherapy only, pre-operative and post-operative treatment for rectal cancer patients.
+RTDS data and SACT data was used as the basis of the first definitive non-surgical treatment for rectal cancer patients.
+If no RTDS data was available for a rectal cancer patient, information was updated from SACT data (see below).

-Previously RTDS data was only available in calendar years therefore, for consistency, analyses for rectal cancer patients that use RTDS data are presented for patients diagnosed between 01 January and 31 December 2018.
+Previously RTDS data was only available in calendar years therefore, for consistency, analyses for rectal cancer patients that use RTDS data are presented for patients diagnosed between 01 January and 31 December 2019 in England only.